csk1116/TrailTalk-backend/README.md

 # TrailTalk

 TrailTalk is a Node.js application that uses Express.js and MongoDB to manage posts.
-This project includes routes for creating, retrieving, updating, and deleting posts.
+This project includes routes for creating, retrieving, updating, and deleting posts, as well as upvoting posts.

 ## Prerequisites